scottyman09/GearsBot/README.md

 ### How to use

-At the top of the python file you will find the robot that I used under !/usr/bin/env python3.
+At the top of the python file you will find the robot that I used under !/usr/bin/env python3 or in the README in the folder.
 To select the robot click the robot button on the top menu